-How much electricity does a printer use it is very dependent on the printer model and how it is used.
+How much electricity a printer uses depends on the printer model and how it is used.

-On this page we will show you how you can find out the power consumption of you printer and how to estimate the electricity cost.
+On this page, we will show you how you can find out the power consumption of your printer and how to estimate the electricity cost.

 TABLE OF CONTENTS – QUICK NAVIGATION

 The power consumption of a printer should be described on the printer’s specifications sheet.

 If you want to find your printer’s specifications, on your favorite browser, type your printer model (e.g., xerox workcentre 6515dni) followed by the word ‘specifications’.